w3f/polkadot-wiki/docs/learn/learn-guides-bounties.md

 To minimize storage on chain in the same way as any proposal, bounties don't contain contextual information.
-When a user submits a bounty spending proposal, they will need to find an off-chain medium to explain the proposal through for example [Polkassembly](https://polkadot.polkassembly.io/opengov) or [Subsquare](https://polkadot.subsquare.io/).
+When a user submits a bounty spending proposal, they will need to find an off-chain medium to explain the proposal, for example a bounty proposal document on Polkassembly [Polkassembly](https://polkadot.polkassembly.io/opengov) or [Subsquare](https://polkadot.subsquare.io/).
 [This template](https://docs.google.com/document/d/1-IBz_owspV5OcvezWXpksWDQReWowschD0TFuaVKKcU/edit?usp=sharing)
 can help as a checklist of all needed information for OpenGov voters to make an informed decision.